NoiseBridge7/Network-Tracking/README.md

   ```

 Once the script is running, open the `network_map.html` (or your specified output file) in a web browser.
 If you are doing a live capture, you can refresh the page to see the updated map.

+NOTE: This is an enhance version and more streamlined version of the project done by this user: https://github.com/akiru-91